Support Links >>>

 Video Types

-MJPEG, or Motion JPEG, provides higher performance than JPEG because iCatcher only needs to make a single request to the camera for the images, rather than requesting each image individually.
+MJPEG, or Motion JPEG, provides higher performance than JPEG because iCatcher only needs to make a single request to the camera for the video, rather than requesting each image individually.

-MPEG, whilst providing the highest performing solution, tends to be less suitable for CCTV images and there is more compression in the image and so detail can be lost.
-MPEG is good for low bandwidth links.
+MPEG, whilst providing the highest performing solution and is good for low bandwidth links, tends to be less suitable for CCTV video and there is more compression in the video and so detail can be lost.